Gastric Bypass Surgery

 ||Restricts the amount of food you can eat and reduces the number of calories your body will absorb.|

 ||Weight loss is rapid.
 Expect to lose 60 to 80 percent of excess body weight within 12 to 18 months after surgery.|

 ||Two to three days.|

 ||About two weeks.|

-What to Expect: Gastric Bypass Weight Loss Surgery
+Gastric Bypass Weight Loss Surgery: What to Expect

-Here's what to expect if you're considering stomach bypass surgery.
+Here's what to expect if you're considering a gastric (stomach) bypass surgery procedure.

 During gastric bypass surgery